-First, I’ll explain what the fibonacci tool is and how it works.
+First, I’ll explain what the Fibonacci retracement tool is and how it works.
 The tool is fairly simple, so this shouldn’t take too long.
-After that, I’ll show you how to place it on the chart correctly, as there’s a right and wrong way to place the tool that you need to know before using it.
+After, I’ll show you how to place the levels on the chart correctly, as there’s a right and wrong way to place the tool you need to know before using it.

 As always, if you have any comments, be sure to leave them in the comment section at the bottom.